oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Summary

-You used the Interactive Report chat assistant to triage the morning alert queue by grouping and aggregating alerts by product category, then built a visual report for the weekly review by organizing the report by warehouse with a control break, highlighting low-stock items, charting alert volume by site, and saving the finished view for reuse.
+You used the Interactive Report chat assistant to build a Warehouse Alert Summary report.
+You organized the report by warehouse with a control break and alert count aggregate, highlighted critically low stock items, charted alert volume across the network, and saved the finished view for reuse.
 The assistant interpreted business terms using the column context configured in Lab 4.

 ## Acknowledgements